rekhaDevs/samagragovernance.in/src/pages/team/index.md

       of the Chief Minister's flagship programmes, improving citizen delivery services, and assisting the administration on various strategy projects across multiple departments.
 Her belief that working with the government is essential for driving change on the ground brought her to Samagra.
-      Currently, she is part of the Mission Prerna team in Uttar Pradesh.
+She currently leads the ADAPT-F&ARD team in Odisha.
     image: /img/Shailiza.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shailiza-mayal-97a48279'
     name: Shailiza Mayal
-    project: Mission Prerna
+    project: ADAPT-F&ARD
   - bio: >-
       Shifali holds a Bachelor's degree in Electronics and Communication Engineering from Amity School of Engineering & Technology and a Master's